Tarsiciosh/EssentialFeed/README.md

 - create exp "Wait for background queue work"
 - dispatch completeImageLoading anyImageData (fulfill exp)
 - wait for exp (1.0)
-- add extension to decorate the FeedImageDataLoader (use the FeedImageDataLoaderTask) [dispatch background feed image data completion to main thread before passing result to the UI components.
+- add extension to decorate the FeedImageDataLoader [dispatch background feed image data completion to main thread before passing result to the UI components.
 Threading is dealt with a Decorator in the Composition layer]
 - move MainQueueDispath and extension to its own file (Composers folder) [move `MainQueueDispatchDecorator` to separate file]